iandejong/aep_symposiumlab_2019/query_service/README.md

 ### Exercise 3.1 - Connect Tableau to Adobe Experience Platform

-Along with retail products, Luma also offers their customers studio/gym subscriptions with access to yoga & mindfullness coarses for an active lifestyle.
-To understand how well Luma retain subscriptions by location & loyalty status, we can now connect to Adobe Experience Platform Query Service to visualise this within Tableau and generate a Callcenter Interaction Analysis.
+Along with retail products, Luma also offers their customers studio/gym subscriptions with access to yoga & mindfulness courses for an active lifestyle.
+To understand how well Luma retain subscriptions by location & loyalty status, we can now connect to Adobe Experience Platform Query Service to visualise this within Tableau and generate a Call center Interaction Analysis.
 To do this, you need to login to Adobe Experience Platform and retrieve the ```Connection Info```.

 Go to [https://platform.adobe.com](https://platform.adobe.com), and from the left menu, select ```Queries```.